Why Anti-Racism Must Be a Cornerstone of Being a Global Citizen

 But racial injustice extends beyond policing, courts, and jails.

 In a country like the United States, founded on white supremacy, racism is wound into every facet of society: health care, education, water, air quality, housing, food and hunger, environmental integrity.
-People of color face microaggressions and more overt forms of racism throughout their lives.
+BIPOC face microaggressions and more overt forms of racism throughout their lives.
 As the writer and activist Scott Woods wrote, "It's like being born into air: you take [racism] in as soon as you breathe."

 Racism, racial injustice, and xenophobia occur in every country in the world, and they help to explain many of the international development challenges facing the humanitarian community.